bitovi/eggstractor/docs/declaration-order.md

 }
 ```

-**Result**: `m-10`, `w-10`, `gap-10`, and `p-10` win for their respective properties because **Tailwind sorts built-in utilities by CSS property alphabetically (gap, margin, padding, width), then numerically within each property (1, 2, 10)**.
+**Result**: `m-10`, `w-10`, `gap-10`, and `p-10` win for their respective properties because **Tailwind sorts built-in utilities by CSS property using its internal ordering system, then numerically within each property (1, 2, 10)**.
 The complete disregard for written order means the largest numeric value wins for each property.

 ---